Mural Arts

 Property owners, business owners, or tenants with permission from the property owner can apply to commission a mural on their building or wall.
 Alternatively, if you’ve seen a great wall try to speak to the property owner to see if they are open to a mural.

-Yes.
 All mural proposals must be reviewed and approved by the Town to ensure they meet planning, safety, and artistic standards.
+Chat to our team on (08) 9311 8111 for more information.

 No. Murals must not include logos, branding, or advertising, this requires separate planning approval.